matandobr/YaraManager/README.md

 * cd to\YaraManager\Path
 * .\install.bat

-Note - during the installation you'll be promoted to enter a username & a password
+Note - during the installation you'll be prompted to enter a username & a password

 Please enter a username in an email convention (user@email.com) - the email does not have to be real